berndmichaely/diascope/README.md

 ![version](doc/shields/version.svg "version")

-Diascope is basically a multi layer image viewer for enhanced multi image comparison (and hopefully more in the future…).
+Diascope is a Java/JavaFX based desktop application.
+It is basically an image viewer and contains a multi layer image mode for enhanced multi image comparison (and hopefully more in the future…).

 ## Building the application